indexes-of/indexes-of/README.md

 - This reyhan jr as known Organization-owner and Internet-owner
-- Explore and experience more about me from link https://about.me/organization_owner and https://gravatar.com/orgsowner morr than can recognize by himself
+- Explore and experience more about me from link https://about.me/organization_owner and https://gravatar.com/orgsowner more than can recognize by himself
+- think twice? emails me organization.owner@gmail.com 💌